Respectfully Engaging Animism

 Darrell L. Bock

-Dr. Bock has earned recognition as a Humboldt Scholar (Tübingen University in Germany), is the author of over 40 books, including well-regarded commentaries on Luke and Acts and studies of the historical Jesus, and work in cultural engagement as host of the seminary’s Table Podcasts.
-He was president of the Evangelical Theological Society (ETS) from 2000–2001, served as a consulting editor for Christianity Today, and serves on the boards of Wheaton College and Chosen People Ministries.
-His articles appear in leading publications.
-He is often an expert for the media on NT issues.
-Dr. Bock has been a New York Times best-selling author in nonfiction and is elder emeritus at Trinity Fellowship Church in Dallas.
+Dr. Bock has earned recognition as a Humboldt Scholar (Tübingen University in Germany), is the author or editor of over 45 books, including well-regarded commentaries on Luke and Acts and studies of the historical Jesus, and works in cultural engagement as host of the seminary’s Table Podcast.
+He was president of the Evangelical Theological Society (ETS) from 2000–2001, has served as a consulting editor for Christianity Today, and serves on the boards of Wheaton College, Chosen People Ministries, the Hope Center, Christians in Public Service, and the Institute for Global Engagement.
+His articles appear in leading publications, and he often is an expert for the media on NT issues.
+Dr. Bock has been a New York Times best-selling author in nonfiction; serves as a staff consultant for Bent Tree Fellowship Church in Carrollton, TX; and is elder emeritus at Trinity Fellowship Church in Dallas.
 When traveling overseas, he will tune into the current game involving his favorite teams from Houston—live—even in the wee hours of the morning.
-Married for over 40 years to Sally, he is a proud father of two daughters and a son and is also a grandfather.
+Married for 49 years to Sally, he is a proud father of two daughters and a son and is also a grandfather of five.

 Kenneth Nehrbass